typesandtimes/tale/_drafts/decades.md

 ---
 layout: post-with-image
-title: "2020 and Decennial Discontinuity"
+title: "2020 and the Decade Dilemma"
 excerpt: "Does 2020 begin a new decade?
-To answer this question we must consult the pope, the Czar, the Kaiser, the census, and ISO 8601."
+To answer this question we must consult the pope, the Kaiser, the census, a hockey player, and ISO 8601."
 image:
   filename:  "decade/new-century-cartoon.jpg"
   alt:       "Illustration on the front page of the 1 January 1901 issue of The Washington Times."

 date: 2020-01-01
-author: "Scott"
+author: "Scott Kilpatrick"
 ---

 A new year in the Common Era has arrived, surely to inundate us all with visual acuity puns.
 But has _a new decade_ also arrived?